The FullStory Relay

 How It Works

-In the article How does FullStory recording work, you’ll notice interactions to your website are “bundled” together and sent to FullStory servers every 5 seconds, like shown below.
+In the article How does FullStory data capture work, you’ll notice interactions to your website are “bundled” together and sent to FullStory servers every 5 seconds, like shown below.

 With the FullStory Relay installed, that same traffic will first be sent to a service hosted in your own domain, and then relayed immediately to the FullStory servers for processing.
 For example, the traffic from your users’ browser may now look like this (where the domain would be your own company's domain instead):

-To use Relay, you simply need to install it somewhere inside your domain and configure your FullStory recording script to direct recording traffic to a new endpoint you expose.
+To use Relay, you simply need to install it somewhere inside your domain and configure your FullStory data capture script to direct captured traffic to a new endpoint you expose.
 The following section will walk you through this process in detail.

-Note: For your own security, we highly recommend installing the Recording Relay in a sandboxed environment inside your domain with no permissions to the rest of your production environment.
+Note: For your own security, we highly recommend installing the FullStory Relay in a sandboxed environment inside your domain with no permissions to the rest of your production environment.

 How to Install the FullStory Relay